secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Wireshark/Analysis with Wireshark.md

 - TShark is great for machines with no desktop environment installed on them, allowing them to easily pass capture information it gets to another tool.
 - Wireshark is the main tool to use, since it offers a feature rich GUI to use, but if you need to, TShark is also another great option to use as well.
 - #### Basic TShark Switches
-- To see the full list of switches you can utilize:

 | **Switch Command** | **Result** |
 | :-: | --- |